telerik/winforms-docs/menus/menu/working-with-radmenu-items/nesting-controls-tutorial.md

 {{endregion}}

-1. Create a form __Load__ event handler.
+4\.
+Create a form __Load__ event handler.
 In addition you should add the event prevent the drop down from closing when one is working with the page view.
 The exit item can be used for closing the drop down in this case.
-            #_[C#] _

 {{source=..\SamplesCS\Menus\Menu\NestingControlsTutorial.cs region=main}}
 {{source=..\SamplesVB\Menus\Menu\NestingControlsTutorial.vb region=main}}